StarCodes2/alx-backend-javascript/0x06-unittests_in_js/README.md

 ## Files
 - **0-calcul.js**: Holds a function that adds the rounded value of two numbers.
 - **0-calcul.test.js**: Defines a test for 0-calcul.js.
+- **1-calcul.js**: Defines a function that adds, subtract, or divide the rounded values of two numbers.
+- **1-calcul.test.js**: Defines a test for 1-calcul.js.